INCEPTdk/adaptr/joss_paper/paper.md

 time substantially and require (highly) parallel execution on multiple cores locally and/or remotely using cloud computing.

-While relatively feature rich, the package currently has some limitations.
+While relatively feature-rich, the package currently has some limitations.
 These primarily include the lack of a 'flooring' option (stopping allocation to arms when their probabilities of being the best fall below a certain threshold, possibly with subsequent resumption of allocation [@viele2020a]), inability to add arms during the conduct (as done in adaptive platform trials [@apt2019];
-this is complex and generally not supported in other software [@meyer2021]) and the lack of separate stopping rules/allocation ratios in subgroups or enrichment (similarly complex [@apt2019]).
-Finally, the package uses Bayesian statistical methods as these are well-suited for adaptive trials and easily extended;
-frequentist statistical methods are not supported.
+this is complex and not supported in most other software [@meyer2021]) and the lack of separate stopping rules/allocation ratios in subgroups or enrichment (which is similarly complex [@apt2019]).
+Finally, the package uses Bayesian statistical methods as these are well-suited for adaptive trials and easily extended; frequentist statistical methods are not supported.

 In conclusion, the `adaptr` **R** package provides a feature-rich and extensible open-source, scripting-based solution for planning, simulating and comparing